dapperlabs/dapper-supported-transactions/open-pack/README.md

 ## Transaction Authorizers

-`userAcct` is the Dapper user's account.
+`owner` is the Dapper user's account.
 This is the account that owns the pack that is to be opened.
 Dapper will provide this signature.